Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

 To this end, we consider the minimal single-orbital model on the kagom\'e lattice depicted in Fig. \ref{fig1}a.
-The Fermi surface (FS) at van Hove (vH) filling $n=5/12$ is the hexagon in Fig. \ref{fig1}b that connects the three independent vH points labeled by $\bM_{1,2,3}$ at the Brillouin zone boundary.
+The Fermi surface (FS) at vH filling $n=5/12$ is the hexagon in Fig. \ref{fig1}b that connects the three independent vH points labeled by $\bM_{1,2,3}$ at the Brillouin zone (BZ) boundary.
 These vH points with divergent density of states are perfectly nested by the $2a_0 \times 2a_0$ wave vectors $\bQ_\alpha ={1\over 2}\bG_\alpha$, where $\alpha=1,2,3$ and $\bG_\alpha$ is the reciprocal wave vector.
-Since the Bloch state at vH point $\bM_\alpha$ is exclusively localized on the $\alpha$th sublattice due to the sublattice interference \cite{SZ-NC22,Dong-PRB23}, as shown in the sublattice-resolved FS in Fig. \ref{fig1}b, the leading $2a_0 \times 2a_0$ instability is believed to be associated with a bond order that connects different sublattices.
-Therefore, while onsite Coulomb repulsion $U$ acting on the same sublattice is obstructed, inter-site Coulomb repulsions are important for the formation of $2a_0 \times 2a_0$ CDWs.
-Weak-coupling and mean-field theories find that inter-site Coulomb repulsions $V_1$ on nearest neighbor (nn) bonds and $V_2$ on next-nn (nnn) bonds indeed drives real and complex bond-ordered CDW with LC order \cite{Dong-PRB23}.
+Since the Bloch state at vH point $\bM_\alpha$ is exclusively localized on the $\alpha$th sublattice due to the sublattice interference \cite{LiJX-prb12, Thomale-prb12, Thomale-prl13, WangQH-prb13, SZ-NC22}, as shown in the sublattice-resolved FS in Fig. \ref{fig1}b, the leading $2a_0 \times 2a_0$ instability is believed to be associated with a bond order that connects different sublattices.
+Therefore, while onsite Coulomb interaction $U$ acting on the same sublattice is obstructed, inter-site Coulomb interactions are important for the formation of $2a_0 \times 2a_0$ CDWs.
+Weak-coupling and mean-field theories find that inter-site Coulomb interactions $V_1$ on nearest neighbor (nn) bonds and $V_2$ on next-nn (nnn) bonds indeed drive real and complex bond-ordered CDW with LC order \cite{Dong-PRB23}.
 This picture captures the most essential physics of CDW in nonmagnetic \avs.

-We propose that for the magnetic FeGe, the Fermi level in the high-temperature symmetric phase lies instead inside the flat band of the Fe $d$ electrons (Fig. \ref{fig1}c), which is conjectured based on the observations of the ARPES experiments \cite{MYi-NatPhys23}.
-The onsite $U$, assisted by the divergent uniform spin susceptibility tied to the flat band, drives a FM ordered state with spin-split bands shown in Fig. \ref{fig1}d.
-Intriguingly, at band filling $n=17/24$ and for a sufficiently large $U$, the strong FM ordered phase becomes a half-metal (Fig. \ref{fig1}e) where the spin-majority ($\uparrow$) bands is pushed completely below the Fermi level that passes through the vH singularity of the spin-minority ($\downarrow$) bands, i.e. $n_\uparrow=1$ and $n_\downarrow=5/12$.
+We propose that for the magnetic FeGe, the Fermi level in the high-temperature symmetric phase lies instead inside the flat band of the Fe $d$ electrons (Fig. \ref{fig1}c), which is conjectured based on density-functional theory (DFT) calculations and ARPES observations \cite{MYi-NatPhys23}.
+The onsite Hubbard $U$, assisted by the divergent uniform spin susceptibility tied to the flat band, drives a FM ordered state with spin-split bands shown in Fig. \ref{fig1}d.
+Intriguingly, at band filling $n=17/24$ and for a sufficiently large $U$, the strong FM ordered phase becomes a half-metal (Fig. \ref{fig1}e) where the spin-majority ($\uparrow$) bands are pushed completely below the Fermi level that passes through the vH singularity of the spin-minority ($\downarrow$) bands, \textit{i.e.} $n_\uparrow=1$ and $n_\downarrow=5/12$.